flowr-analysis/flowr/wiki/Core.md

 ### Per-Feature Thresholds

-A dataflow extraction, a linter pass and a static slice are not worth the same allowance, so each dimension of `config.gas.thresholds` may be bounded per feature key (see <a href="https://github.com/flowr-analysis/flowr/tree/main/src/gas.ts#L67"><code><span title="Thresholds for one gas dimension, either as one pair for every feature or split per GasFeatureKey :   timeMs: {  default: { problematic: 60_000, critical: 120_000 },  slicer: { problematic: 24_000, critical: 30_000 } }   Per bound, a feature entry wins over default, which wins over the direct pair.
+A dataflow extraction, a linter pass and a static slice are not worth the same allowance, so each dimension of `config.gas.thresholds` may be bounded per feature key (see <a href="https://github.com/flowr-analysis/flowr/tree/main/src/gas.ts#L47"><code><span title="Thresholds for one gas dimension, either as one pair for every feature or split per GasFeatureKey .
+Per bound, a feature entry wins over default, which wins over the direct pair.
 A bound nowhere given never triggers.">GasThresholdSpec</span></code></a>), with
 `default` covering the keys that have no entry of their own:

 ```json